OPMDG/check_pgactivity/README.rst

+\ **--dump-status-file**\

+ Dump the content of the status file and exit.
+This is useful for debug purpose.

 \ **-t**\ , \ **--timeout**\  TIMEOUT

  Timeout to use (default: "30s").
 It can be specified as raw (in seconds) or as